 “Using ftrack in this way takes the guesswork out of planning as milestones near,” says Box.
 “It saved an enormous amount of time, which is usually spent keeping track of who made which assets and their status or progress across all the whole series, and also within each episode.
 Rather than having to hunt artists down to query them about what status an asset is in, all of that information is securely held in one central location with no ambiguity.

-“That’s really what ftrack is – clear, concise information, at your fingertips.”
+“That’s really what ftrack is – clear, concise, and secure information, at your fingertips.”

 On the right track

 And Blue Zoo didn’t stop there.
 The studio has carried out deeper custom work further integrate ftrack into its specific pipeline and needs; for instance, using custom publishing tools to automate processes for shot construction, lighting, and rendering.